NERC-CEH/fdri-ontology/sample_data/doc/process-notes.md

 **Generates:** Time bounded annotations on given landcover ratio for each site.
 Together with definition for the ratio variable.

 **Future source:** Is this in site reference data in the catalogue or a separate part of onboarding new sites?

-**Update requirements:** If not part of site reference then seems likely to be a bulk replace.
+**Update requirements:** Presume that new LC maps will be issued at some point soe the (time-bounded) annoations will need updating, as well as onboarding new sites.
+So need incremental update supporting closing off the interval for existing value and updating `hasCurrentValue`.

 ### landCoverObservations